miclf/spotch/README.md

 # spotch

 A *quick and (not too) dirty* bookmarklet generator.
-Use it at you own risks.
+Use it at your own risks.

 All the code is placed in the public domain via a [Creative Commons Zero license](http://creativecommons.org/publicdomain/zero/1.0/).